 - 1. Using the alignment posts and rubber grommets, place the speakers on the slots of the palm-rest and keyboard assembly. - 2.
 Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - 3.
+Adhere the tapes that secure the speaker cable to the palm-rest and keyboard assembly. - 4.
 Connect the speaker cable to the system board.

+- 1. Install the battery

-- 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+- 2. Install the base cover.

+- 3. Follow the procedure in After working inside your computer.